|Tour start → end dates||Enquire|

 Includes: Entrance to God’s Window & the Three Rondavels view point

 Overnight: Makuwa Safari Lodge – twin room with en suite facilities.
-Swimming pool.
+Swimming pool or similar

 WiFi not available.
 3G